 The admission procedure is described in detail in the 2002 regulation on the process and conditions of the publication of admission procedures to vysoké školy, which was amended in 2004.
 The content of application for accreditation of study programme is governed by a regulation dating from 1999.

-Legislation: Decree on the content of study programme application publication of results of admission procedure at higher education institutions
+Decree on the content of study programme application

-Legislation: Decree of the Ministry of Education, Youth and Sports on procedure and conditions of
+Decree of the Ministry of Education, Youth and Sports on procedure and conditions of publication of results of admission procedure at higher education institutions